-All solid waste originating within the boundaries of the Comox Valley and Strathcona Regional Districts can be brought to the Comox Valley Waste Management Centre, the Campbell River Waste Management Centre, or any CSWM transfer station at the rates shown below.
+Solid waste originating within the boundaries of the Comox Valley Regional District and Strathcona Regional District can be brought to the Comox Valley Waste Management Centre (CVWMC) and the Campbell River Waste Management Centre (CRWMC) landfills, or one of the CSWM transfer stations, at the rates listed below.

-All prices are per metric tonne and will be pro-rated for any portion thereof, subject to a minimum charge.
+Disposal rates are per metric tonne and will be pro-rated for any portion thereof.
+Each visit is subject to a minimum charge.

-- In the event that the scales provided are not operational, weight shall be estimated by the scale staff employed or contracted by the regional district.
+- In the event that the scales provided are not operational, weight shall be estimated by the scale staff employed or contracted by the Comox Valley Regional District.

 - Recycling facilities are provided for selected commodities, which may be accepted free of charge when placed in the containers provided.

 - Improperly covered loads are subject to a $20 fine.